- Sixth Form

 We enter the National Schools Competition as individuals and teams where we achieve regular success.
 In the last five years we have won the U15 Boys Elite team national title, been runners up in the U15 Girls Novice team and third in the U19 Intermediate Girls.
 Last year, medals were won by both individuals and teams at the South West Schools competition.
 We also enter local trampolining club competitions.

-Run by British Triathlon Level 3 coach, Peter Guthrie and assisted by experienced triathletes and cyclists, further guidance and expertise is on hand in the form of South West Regional Academy lead coach, Andy Bullock who visits the school every fortnight.
-The affiliated club at the school enters pupils for the British Triathlon Super Series events, European and World qualifiers and local triathlon and British Cycling events where athletes are supported by school coaches.
+Run by British Triathlon Level 3 coach, Peter Guthrie and assisted by experienced triathletes and cyclists, Millfield is one of the only schools in the UK to have a full-time Triathlon Coach, Christian Brown.
+The affiliated club at the school enters students for the British Triathlon Super Series events, European and World qualifiers and local triathlon and British Cycling events where athletes are supported by school coaches.

 Cyclists benefit from regular sessions on the Wattbike’s in the school gyms, all programmed specifically for each athlete’s needs.
 Athletes visit the Human Performance Lab at Bath University for Lactate Threshold testing to ensure that training is at optimum levels for improvement.